 While talking about bloating may not sound super exciting, most of us have experienced a sore or distended abdomen at some point in our lives, whether it be mild or extreme.
-Watch, or read as Registered Dietitian at Copeman Healthcare, Beth Nanson, breaks down the causes of bloating, and what you can do to relieve it.
+Watch, or read as registered dietitian Beth Nanson, breaks down the causes of bloating, and what you can do to relieve it.

 What is bloating?

 Bloating refers to the sensation of abdominal swelling.
 If you’ve ever said things like “I feel like I have a balloon in my stomach”, or “I feel like I am 6 months pregnant”, you’ve likely experienced bloating.

 Bloating can have many triggers, including, but not limited to:

 - Swallowing air due to eating too fast, chewing gum, drinking carbonated beverages, or drinking through straws

 - Dysbiosis, which is an imbalance of bacteria in the gut

 - Slow moving bowels (constipation)